-Fiscal Note: A total of \$25,000, which equals one-half of the new proposed contract amount is included in the Community Development Department's adopted budget for the current fiscal year.
-Additional funds required to fulfill a similar, subsequent contract that would commence in March of 2013 have also been included in the current budget.
-The additional \$25,000 was set aside in the fiscal year 2012-2013 Community Development Department's budget.
+A total of \$25,000, which equals one-half of the new proposed contract amount is included in the Community Development Department's adopted budget for the current fiscal year.
+Additional funds required to fulfill a similar, subsequent contract that would commence in March of 2013 have also been included in the and increased fee of \$25,000.

-Recommendation: Consider approval of amended contract for services to reflect the new services and increased fee of \$25,000.
+Recommendation: Consider approval of amended contract for services to reflect the new services

 - Letter from Uptown Greenville

-- Contract

 - Mid-Year Report

-- Amendment\to\Uptown\Greenville\Contract\2012\935421
+- Amendment to Uptown Greenville Contract 2012 935421